jncl/Skinner/README.md

 ## Introduction

-Skinner changes the look of the default UI (Retail & Classic)
+Skinner changes the look of the default UI for ALL game versions

 ### To disable AddOn skinning